 FAQ

-git commit --amend? - Only on commits it created in the current session and that haven’t been pushed.
-Never on a teammate’s commit. - What about
+Should I let the agent run git commit --amend?
+Only on commits it created in the current session that haven’t been pushed.
+Never on a teammate’s commit, since amend rewrites history.

 Common mistakes

-- Letting the agent auto-commit unreviewed because “it’s a small change” - the small changes hide the worst surprises.
+- Letting the agent auto-commit unreviewed because “it’s a small change.”
+The small changes hide the worst surprises.

 - Allowing